 Controlling 7-Segment LED Display Arrays With Minimal Pins

-Controlling a single 7-segment LED display is easy, as it involves only seven pins and permanently connecting the display common to either ground or positive supply.
+Controlling a single 7-segment LED display is easy, as it involves only number seven pins and permanently connecting the display to either ground or positive supply.
 A single segment, however, has limited functionality in actual applications.
 For instance, timer or counter applications often require connecting two or more 7-segment LED displays.
 As an example, a vehicle counter in a parking space requires at least 4 segments for practical usage.

 Driving arrays of 7-segment LED displays can involve connecting each control pin to a dedicated output.
 However, this results in an extremely high level of pin usage on either a microcontroller or a latch integrated circuit (IC).
 As a result, this configuration requires 28 pins for 4-segment displays.

-A better way to lower the pin count is to connect all seven segment control pins to the same set of outputs and connect the common pins of each individual segment to a specific output.
+A better way to lower the pin count is to connect all seven segment control pins to the same set of outputs and connect the pins of each individual segment to a specific output.
 This connection mode allows only a single 7-segment display to be turned on at any given time.

 More can sometimes mean less.